-Rewriting the test is optional.
-If you choose to do so your rewrite is due printed out on paper handed in no later than the beginning of class on Sept.
-28. I will give you the average between your grade on the rewrite and your original grade (even if the new grade is lower).
+Rewriting the essay is optional (there is no rewrite for the short answer).
+If you choose to do so your rewrite is due printed out on paper handed in no later than the beginning of class on Oct.
+3. I will give you the average between your grade on the rewrite and your original grade (even if the new grade is lower).
 Make sure that you read both the overall comment for your paper and the comments in the text.

 It is not sufficient on a rewrite to simply change a few sentences where the person who graded your test made comments, though you certainly need to respond to the comments.
 You must substantially revise your essay to do a better job of answering the question, organizing your argument, and using specific examples.
 We expect a slightly higher standard of writing and particularly of organization on a rewrite where you are not so limited by time as on the original test.